 For information regarding the event, please contact Linda Brown at

-will be following.
-Dr. Stone and other members of the Wynn Vision Institute will be on hand to share with you the great work they are doing.
+will follow.
+Dr. Stone and other members of the Wynn Institute for Vision Research will be on hand to share with you the great work they are doing.
 I am sure you will be motivated and impressed with their energy and commitment to this work.

 Driving Range and Registration